 Determining Relevant Aircraft

 For a given day, I may have 6 million+ ads-b messages.
 Salem is located under the routes that jets from Portland and Seattle take to points south, so most of the traffic over Salem is caused by jets flying at altitudes over 30,000.
 I'm not really interested in those flights.
 My interests are in the flights that are close to my neighborhood.
 So what I did was determine a rectangular area within Google earth by placing two placemarks (yellow thumbtacks): one at the northeast corner and one at the southwest corner.
-I just picked areas which I felt would have aircraft flying at low altitudes of houses.
+I just picked areas which I felt would have aircraft flying at low altitudes over houses.

 The two placemarks I selected have these coordinates: